vlead/literate-tools/README.md

 # literate-tools
-All the sources required to tangle code and craete html docs
+All the sources required to tangle code and create html docs